apien/tic-tac-toe/README.md

 ### Run application

-Directory `/bin` contains the bash script to run a project with development configuration.
+Directory `/bin` contains the bash script `run.sh` to run a project with development configuration.
 It runs application on port 8080.

 ## Swagger